 "Sebastian Tours and Transport" (phone +420 608 357 581 or +420 607 100 234) at http://www.sebastianck-tours.com provides service between Cesky Krumlov and Linz with three departures per day (9:00 am, 11:00 am, and 1:00 pm) for 399 CZK per person Their three hour trip to the center of Salzburg costs 1,090 CZK and leaves at 9:00 am; their three hour trip to the front of Vienna's West Bahnhof (train station) costs 1,090 CZK per person and also leaves at 9:00 am.
 One can also contact them at firstname.lastname@example.org for additional details.

-"Travel Agency Expedicion" (www.expedicion.cz) makes the same trips at a higher price (with this increase in price their website notes they have "free non alcoholic beverages or beer on the our trips as well as a large choice of music").
+"Travel Agency Expedicion" (www.expedicion.cz) with an office near the Main Square in Cesky Krumlov makes the same trips at a higher price (with this increase in price their website notes they have "free non alcoholic beverages or beer on the our trips as well as a large choice of music").
 "Travel Agency Expedicion" as of this writing has shuttle service between Cesky Krumlov and Linz (990 CZK), Vienna (2,300 CZK), Prague (1,800 CZK), Salzburg (2,100 CZK), etc. For reservations call +420 607 963 868, or send them an email at email@example.com.

-2011 Update - "Shuttle JIFI" now travels between Cesky Krumlov and Linz (350 CZK), Salzburg (980 CZK), Vienna (980 CZK), etc. Their website at www.shuttle-jifi.cz has more details; they can be reached at email@example.com .
+"Shuttle JIFI" travels between Cesky Krumlov and Linz (350 CZK), Salzburg (980 CZK), Vienna (980 CZK), etc. Their website at www.shuttle-jifi.cz has more details; they can be reached at email@example.com.